Updated March 2026

 Desktop wallets generally offer more features and better privacy tools than mobile wallets.
 They are ideal for managing larger holdings, coordinating multisig, and performing advanced operations like coin control.
 Mobile wallets are better for everyday spending.
 Many users have both.

 A full node wallet like Bitcoin Core downloads and validates the entire Bitcoin blockchain (600+ GB).
-This provides the highest level of trustless verification because you do not rely on any third-party server to confirm your transactions.
-It contributes to network decentralization but requires significant disk space and bandwidth.
+This provides the highest level of trustless verification because you don't rely on any third-party server to confirm your transactions.
+It contributes to network decentralization.

 Open-source code allows independent security researchers and the community to audit the wallet for vulnerabilities, backdoors, or malicious behavior.
-While open-source does not guarantee security, it provides transparency that closed-source wallets cannot offer.
-Most wallets recommended by the Bitcoin community are open-source.
+While open-source doesn't guarantee security, it provides transparency that closed-source wallets can't offer.

 Yes, and this is the recommended approach for most users.
-Wallets like Sparrow, Electrum, and Specter Desktop serve as the interface and coordinator while your hardware wallet holds the private keys.
-The desktop software never has access to your keys, giving you the best of both worlds.
+Wallets like Sparrow, Electrum, and Specter Desktop serve as the interface while your hardware wallet holds the private keys.
+The desktop software never touches your keys directly.

 CoinJoin is a privacy technique that combines multiple Bitcoin transactions into one, making it harder to trace the flow of funds.
-If you value financial privacy, wallets like Wasabi and Sparrow offer CoinJoin functionality.
-It is not required for basic Bitcoin use but is important for users who consider privacy a fundamental right.
+Wallets like Wasabi and Sparrow offer CoinJoin.
+It isn't required for basic use but is important if you prioritize financial privacy.

 Final Thoughts